-At this point, you’ll need to perform analysis on the assets you decided to place on a PdM program.
-The goal of this analysis is to identify their failure modes.
+At this point, you’ll need to perform an analysis of the assets you decided to place on a PdM program.
+The goal of this analysis is to identify failure modes.
 It is important to focus on establishing the following:

 - Severity (and effect) of machine failure.